Inference for Regression with Variables Generated by AI or Machine Learning: Introduction

-While clearly a pragmatic initial approach, the two-step strategy has largely unknown statistical properties.
-On one hand, ignoring the upstream IR model in the downstream econometric model suggests a generated regressor problem \citep{paganEconometricIssuesAnalysis1984}.
-On the other, results in the time-series literature suggest plugging-in estimated latent variables need not lead to inference problems \citep{stockForecastingUsingPrincipal2002,bernankeMeasuringEffectsMonetary2005,baiConfidenceIntervalsDiffusion2006}.
-More generally, characterizing the statistical guarantees\textemdash or lack thereof\textemdash of the two-step strategy is an important step in establishing a more mature understanding of reliable inference methods for unstructured data, an area that is still in its infancy.
+In standard practice, AI- or ML-generated variables are treated as regular numerical data when estimating and performing inference in downstream econometric models.
+We refer to this as the \emph{two-step strategy}: variables are generated in the first step, then used as covariates in the second step.
+While a pragmatic initial approach, the two-step strategy has largely unknown statistical properties.
+One natural concern is that estimators are biased due to measurement error in the AI/ML-generated variables.
+Another is that inference suffers from a generated regressor problem \citep{paganEconometricIssuesAnalysis1984}.
+Conversely, results in the time-series literature suggest that plugging in estimated variables need not lead to inference problems \citep{stockForecastingUsingPrincipal2002,bernankeMeasuringEffectsMonetary2005,baiConfidenceIntervalsDiffusion2006}.
+Without a coherent framework for analyzing the problem, it is difficult to assess which of these perspectives is correct.
+More generally, characterizing the statistical guarantees\textemdash or lack thereof\textemdash of the two-step strategy is an important step in developing reliable inference methods for working with variables generated by AI or ML, an area that is still very much in its infancy.